Imjin War: Joseon

-Officers in the Joseon Army and Navy also came exclusively from the aristocracy, but unlike the militarist Japanese aristocrats trained to be soldiers from their youth onward, for the Joseon aristocracy, scholarship was valued and war was disparaged as something unworthy of a Confucian gentleman-scholar.
-The quality of Korean generalship was quite variable, with some Korean officers being able and others being men who had not devoted much time to the study of war, preferring archery, writing, practicing their calligraphy, and reading Confucian classics.

-Admiral Yi Sun-sin, who began the war as the Left Naval Commander (Note: "The Jeolla Navy camp had two headquarters: Jeolla Left Navy and Jeolla Right Navy.") of Jeolla Province, was to become the commander of the Korean navy and was described by Turnbull as "Korea's greatest hero" and "one of the outstanding naval commanders in the entire history of the world".
+Officers in the Joseon Army and Navy also came exclusively from the aristocracy, but unlike the militarist Japanese aristocrats trained from their youth, for the Joseon aristocracy, scholarship was valued and war was disparaged as something unworthy of a Confucian gentleman-scholar.
+The quality of Korean generalship was quite variable; some Korean officers were able and others were men who had not devoted much time to the study of war.
+One standout was admiral Yi Sun-sin.
+He began the war as a provincial naval commander associated with Jeolla Province, (Note: Korean provinces as this time had two principal naval commanders assigned to each province, known as the "left" and "right" naval commanders.
+Yi Sun-sin was the "left" naval commander of Jeolla Province at this time.) and later became the commander of the Korean navy.
+He was described by Turnbull as "Korea's greatest hero" and "one of the outstanding naval commanders in the entire history of the world".

 Ming

 One of the Chinese commanders was Li Rusong, a man who has traditionally been disparaged in Japanese accounts; by Turnbull's estimate, he was "one of Ming China's most accomplished generals".
 Chen Lin, a native of Guangdong, was a major Chinese naval commander who proved pivotal in defeating Japan and defending Korea.
 After helping win the war, Chen was celebrated as a hero in Korea and China.
 Chen subsequently became the founder of the Gwangdong Jin clan of Korea, and today, his descendants are spread across China and Korea.
 Chen was given the nickname Guangdong Master for his naval and military accomplishments.